Embassy of Indonesia to the Holy See

 Embassy of the Republic of Indonesia to the Holy See (Kedutaan Besar Republik Indonesia untuk Takhta Suci) is the diplomatic mission of the Republic of Indonesia to the Holy See, the universal ecclesiastical jurisdiction over the Catholic Church and the sovereign city-state of Vatican City.
 The embassy is located outside the Vatican City territory in the Italian capital of Rome.
-The mission is currently headed by Ambassador Laurentius Amrih Jinangkung which was sworn in by President Joko Widodo on 14 September 2020.
+The mission is currently headed by Ambassador Michael Trias Kuncahyono which was sworn in by President Joko Widodo on 26 June 2023.

 History

 Before Indonesia's independence, the Holy See sent an Apostolic Delegation to the Dutch East Indies in 1947.
-After Holy See recognized Indonesia's sovereignty in 16 March 1950, Indonesia established diplomatic relations with the Holy See on 25 May 1950.
+Diplomatic relations between Indonesia and the Holy See were established after the Holy See recognized Indonesia's sovereignty on 16 March 1950.
 Indonesia's inaugural ambassador was Sukarjo Wiryopranoto whom took office from 1950 until 1952.